Welcome to Farlington Parish - making faith possible

 The Nugee Foundation

-The patron of Farlington passed to Miss Gwendolen Richards, A.J.
-Richards’ daughter, who lived for many years in Leigh Road, Havant, When she died she left the patronage jointly to Dr Leatherdale, Sarah Wynter Bee's father, and
+After A.J.
+Richards’ death, the patronage passed to his daughter, Miss Gwendolen Richards, who lived for many years in Leigh Road, Havant.
+On her death, she left the patronage jointly to: